-Simply put, no. Not all packagings used for transporting dangerous goods must bear a UN approval mark.
+Simply put, no. Not all packaging used for transporting dangerous goods must bear a UN approval mark.
 There are some packagings that do not require a UN mark but do still need to meet a number of requirements set out in the model regulations, including their capability of passing various packaging tests and the quality of material used.
 They may also likely require combination packaging.
 Limited Quantity, Excepted Quantity and Packaging for Biological Substances (Category B Infectious Substances) are examples where packaging does not need to bear a UN Mark but needs to conform to various standards outlined in the relevant DG regulations.

-A UN mark identifies that a packaging has been approved to United Nations standards for the transport of dangerous goods by road, sea and/or air.
-A UN mark will usually be made up of a number of numbers and letters, directly following a ‘UN’ logo.
-The below is an example of a UN mark that would be displayed on an approved fibreboard box – known as a 4G package.
+A UN specification mark identifies that a packaging has been approved to United Nations standards for the transport of dangerous goods by road, sea and/or air.
+A UN specification mark will usually be made up of a number of numbers and letters, directly following a ‘UN’ logo.
+The below is an example of a UN specification mark that would be displayed on an approved fibreboard box – known as a 4G package.

 Similarly, the next example relates to a UN approved steel drum with a removable head – given the UN packaging type identification ‘1A2’.